 Please visit Be Water Smart to learn more.

-On June 3, The Board of Directors reduced the recent Stage 2 Water Warning to a Normal Supply.
-Even though residents may now water when needed, Governor Brown has issued an Order to Continue Water Savings as Drought Persists.
-The Executive Order Aims to Make Water Conservation a Way of Life in California.
+The District has remained in Normal Water supply since June 3, 2015, when the Board of Directors lifted the Stage 2 Water Warning.
+Even though residents may now water when needed, Governor Brown has issued an Executive Order to continue water savings even beyond the drought to prepare for the next dry winter.
+The Executive Order aims to Make Water Conservation a Way of Life in California.
 We ask that the customers voluntarily conserve and prevent water waste.

 It is unlawful at any time for any person to waste water or to use it unreasonably.
 Unreasonable uses of water shall include, but are not limited to, the following practices:

 ● Allowing water to leave the customer’s property by drainage onto adjacent properties,